Banja Luka’s Katarina Nikić Rocks the International Design Scene

 The gold medal-winning poster for the Ivanov project reached the very center of New York City, with its quality confirmed by 30 expert jurors from 14 countries who awarded Katarina this prestigious distinction in the Culture category of POSTER FOR’s International Competition in Poster Design, which rewards artists in social, ecological and cultural categories.

-When her photography work graced Times Square in May 2025, it was a moment that Katarina says she will remember for her entire life.
+When her design work graced Times Square in May 2025, it was a moment that Katarina says she will remember for her entire life.
 “It’s a dream come true for me,” said the young Banja Luka woman, who is still exploring her design voice.

 Katarina won a gold-medal in New York for her work “Ivanov”.
 Photo: Private archive.